Lesson 1: Optimization#

-This notebook shows how to find the shape of a mechanical structure by minimizing its energy via gradient descent.
-It illustrates the most powerful function of jax, namely grad.
+This notebook illustrates optimization, the central feature of all of machine learning.
+As a concrete physics-based example, it shows how to find the shape of a mechanical structure by minimizing its energy via gradient descent.
+In this context, it illustrates the most powerful aspect of jax, namely automatic differentiation via grad.

 (C) 2024 Florian Marquardt, Max Planck Institute for the Science of Light (MIT License)